halloweeks/pubg-mobile-unpacker/README.md

 PUBG Mobile Pak Extractor is a C program designed to extract contents from PUBG Mobile pak files.
 This tool is tailored for versions before the 1.1.0 update, as post-update changes in encryption algorithms are not currently supported.

+### Disclaimer

+This tool is intended for educational use only.
+Users must ensure compliance with applicable laws and the terms of service for both PUBG Mobile and Game for Peace.
+The author is not liable for any damages or legal consequences arising from the use of this tool. **This tool does not support repacking** to prevent misuse for modding or unauthorized activities.

  **Key Features:**

 - **Decryption:** Implements XOR decryption for deobfuscation of index offset using a specific key.